 |Real Government Consumption||2019 Q2||11,905||11,938||Mil.
 Ch.
 2010 EUR, WDASA||Quarterly|

 |Real Gross Domestic Product||2019 Q2||51,037||50,798||Mil.
 Ch.
 2010 EUR, WDASA||Quarterly|

 |Real Private Consumption||2019 Q2||27,730||27,482||Mil.
 Ch.
 2010 EUR, WDASA||Quarterly|

 |Real Fixed Investment (gross fixed capital formation)||2017||44,513,000,000||41,868,000,000||NCU||Annual|

-Chain-linking means that the volume data of each year are first calculated at previous year's prices.
-From these are calculated the annual volume changes, which are then linked together to form a chain-linked volume time series.
-An alternative way of calculating volume series, utilized prior to 2006, is to use a fixed base year.
+Chain-linking means that the volume data of each year are first calculated at previous year prices.
+From these the annual volume changes are calculated, which are then linked together to form a chain-linked volume time series.
+An alternative way of calculating volume series, prior to 2006, is to use a fixed base year.